rivas-lab/ukbb-tools/08_bulk_DL/20200922_imaging/README.md

 ### example usage

 ```
 bash 1_ukbconv.sh         # you may want to modify the list of UKB field IDs in the script
-sbatch 2_bulk_dl.sh # please submit this as a SLURM job
+sbatch 2_bulk_dl.sh 20202 # I recommend running the download as a SLURM job
 ```